jacebenson/cedar/docs/versioned_docs/version-2.0/serverless-functions.md

 If your function receives an incoming Webhook from a third party, see [Webhooks](webhooks.md) in the CedarJS documentation to verify and trust its payload.

-### Serverless Functions with Redwood User Authentication
+### Serverless Functions with Cedar User Authentication

 Serverless functions can use the same user-authentication strategy used by GraphQL Directives to [secure your services](graphql.md#secure-services) via the `useRequireAuth` wrapper.